Five Ways Studying the Arts Can Boost Your Career

 The arts can support many career paths, not just creative careers.
 A student studying business may benefit from stronger presentation and communication skills.
 A student entering health care may benefit from empathy and careful observation.
 A student in technology may benefit from creative problem-solving and design thinking.

-Arts classes can also help students explore who they are, what they value and how they want to express ideas.
+Arts classes can also help students learn more about who they are, what they value and how they want to express ideas.
 That kind of growth can shape how students show up in the classroom, workplace and community.

 Find Your Path at STLCC

-“At STLCC, exploring the arts goes hand-in-hand with career preparation,” said Nesser-Chu.
+“At STLCC, exploring the arts goes hand-in-hand with career preparation,” Nesser-Chu said.
 “Students enrolled in drawing, music, theatre or design courses develop valuable, lifelong skills.
 Our faculty, practicing artists and professionals, offer valuable mentorship and career guidance, enriching the learning experience with real-world insights.”

-Whether you want to study the arts as a major, take one creative class or build skills that support another career path, STLCC offers options to help you explore your interests.
+You can study the arts as a major, take one creative class or build skills that support another career path.
+STLCC offers options that can help you explore your interests and connect creativity to your goals.

 Turn Creative Interests Into Career Skills